 The Millennium Diamond – A Star for a New Century

-Imagine unearthing a diamond so large, that it would take over three years for workers to cut it into its final form?
+Imagine unearthing a diamond so large that it would take over three years for workers to cut it into its final form?

 That’s exactly what happened in Zaire in 1990 when a diamond of over 700 carats was discovered.
 The rare jewel was purchased by DeBeers and now sits at the center of their entire collection.

-The Millenium Star Diamond is one of six of the largest rough diamonds ever found in the world.
-To determine the perfect cut a design team worked tirelessly to create 100 plastic replicas.
-After extensive examination, it was decided that the Millenium Star would be a pear shape jewel boasting an impressive 54 facets.
+The De Beers Millennium Star, certified by the Gemological Institute of America, is the world’s largest top-colour internal and external flawless pear-shaped diamond.The Millennium Star Diamond is one of six of the largest rough diamonds ever found in the world.
+To determine the perfect cut, a design team worked tirelessly to create 100 plastic replicas.
+After extensive examination, it was decided that the Millennium Star would be a pear shaped jewel, boasting an impressive 54 facets.